 Her diagnosis with an autoimmune condition has crept its way into themes of her art too.
 Some paintings have elements that are missing and falling away, or scribbles, scratches and text that represent her emotional and physical stresses of not feeling whole or well.

 “My artwork deals a lot with space and being centered, focused on life and the elusiveness of the aftermath.”

 She now shares her passion with her twin children and carries on her messages through them.
 The idea of her mother, her children, and herself being connected provides some sort of solace and comfort to Briscoe.
 It is a theme she is still discovering and growing during this phase of her art collections.

-Teaching art has enabled Briscoe to remedy her obstacles and physical discomfort in a constructive way. it’s not uncommon for Briscoe to paint over an almost complete painting or to cut a canvas in half.
+Teaching art has enabled Brisco to remedy her obstacles and physical discomfort in a constructive way. it’s not uncommon for Brisco to paint over an almost complete painting or to cut a canvas in half.

 “My students say it freaks them out, but it is nothing to me to just take a painting and completely pour paint over it.”